-AD—WO is an architectural practice based between New York and Providence, and by extension, between Ethiopia and Australia.
-The practice is committed to establishing an operational terrain between the discipline’s content and container, through a constant reimagining of culture and context.
+AD—WO is an art and architecture practice based in New York City, and by extension, between Melbourne and Addis Ababa.
+The practice aims to establish an operational terrain between architecture’s content and container: equally committed to designing buildings and reimagining their dynamic sociopolitical contexts.

-Is founding partner of AD—WO and designer at Bjarke Ingles Group (BIG), working on large-scale commercial projects in New York.
-She has worked with LAB Architecture Studio and Minifie van Schaik in Melbourne, and at Toshihiro Oki Architect in New York, and her project experience ranges from private residential through to large-scale urban development and construction management.
-She graduated in Architecture at the Royal Melbourne Institute of Technology, and in Advanced Architectural Design at Columbia University.
+Is Founding Partner of AD—WO and a licensed Architect in the state of New York.
+Until 2018, Wood was at BIG as a Project Leader of The Spiral tower in New York City.
+Wood has also worked with Toshihiro Oki Architect in New York, LAB Architecture Studio, and Minifie van Schaik in Melbourne.
+Her project experience ranges from residential through to large-scale urban development.
+Wood received her Bachelor and Master of Architecture at the Royal Melbourne Institute of Technology, and a Master in Advanced Architectural Design at Columbia University.

 Is Founding Partner of AD—WO and Assistant Professor at Columbia University GSAPP, where he teaches design studios and theory seminars in urban design and architecture.
 He has previously taught at RISD Architecture and Harvard GSD.
 Admassu’s teaching, research, and design practices examine the international constellation of Afrodiasporic spaces.
 Admassu completed his Bachelor of Architecture at Southern Polytechnic State University, followed by a Master of Advanced Architectural Design and Advanced Architectural Research at Columbia University.